 - Aww, Look!
 They Really Do Love Each Other: A Once A Book event where the Official Couple finally decide to get over whatever was keeping them apart.

-- Beta Couple: Delilah and Noah play this to Alleluia and Caleb in Jovah's Angel.
+- Beta Couple: Delilah and Noah play this to Alleya and Caleb in Jovah's Angel.
 Nathan and Magdalena serve the same purpose in Archangel, which is focused on the tumultuous beginnings of Gabriel and Rachel's relationship.
 Likewise, Reuben and Lucinda in The Alleluia Files have a much easier time admitting their feelings than Jared and Tamara.

 - Bolt of Divine Retribution: If the population doesn't come together once a year to sing the Gloria, Jovah gets mad and will first destroy a mountain to get their attention, then a major city, and finally the world.
 Also, anyone who knows the proper prayers can call down thunderbolts.
 The prayers get used maybe a half dozen times (that we see) in almost a thousand years.